Corsica & Sardinia

 Day Two - Ajaccio

-Not only is the Gulf of Sagone a beautiful spot to anchor and enjoy lunch with a view, it's also an underwater enthusiast's dream.
-Snorkelers can flap fins alongside barracudas and big grouper while scuba divers can explore caves, wrecks and soak up the seabed's bright colours.
+Not only is the Gulf of Sagone a beautiful spot to anchor and enjoy lunch with a view, but it's also an underwater enthusiast's dream.
+Snorkelers can flap fins alongside barracudas and big grouper while scuba divers can explore caves, and wrecks and soak up the seabed's bright colours.
 Corsica's capital, Ajaccio, with its pastel-toned historical centre, is your next destination.
 Here, you can saunter along the trendy promenade, meander around old-town lanes and visit the house where Napoléon was born.